AmirAbdollahi/knight-tour/README.md

 ## Usage

 Upon running the program, it will prompt you to enter the dimensions of the chessboard and the starting position of the knight.
-The program will then attempt to find a solution to the Knight's Tour problem using the backtracking algorithm.
+The program will then attempt to find a solution to the Knight's Tour problem using the backtracking algorithm.

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License.